2022 WNBA Playoffs: Semifinals preview, how to watch, more

 - Sue BirdAmerican-Israeli basketball playerLiveTodayTomorrowvs--|

-2022 WNBA Playoffs: Semifinals preview, how to watch, more originally appeared on NBC Sports Bayarea
+2022 WNBA Playoffs: Semifinals preview, how to watch, more originally appeared on NBC Sports Chicago

 The WNBA Playoffs kicked off on Aug.
 17 and the opening round did not disappoint.